 Warning: Southsea Castle is an ancient monument, because of this some areas are paved with cobbles and uneven, and some steps are worn with age.
 Please take particular care with the supervision of your party as the behaviour of the pupils whilst in the Castle is the responsibility of the teacher.
 In the interests of safety children must not climb on guns or the walls, and should walk at all times.

-National Curriculum Links- A broad and balanced approach
+National Curriculum Links- a broad and balanced approach

-We look forward to welcoming you soon!
+We look forward to welcoming you to Southsea Castle soon.
 Call us on 023 9283 4744 / 4737 to make a booking.